Star Trek Voyager (VOY) Season 5

 Commentary

-It is remarkable that it has never been mentioned, let alone discussed in Star Trek before that sexual relationships with aliens have to be approved of in advance.
-Starfleet officers frequently get involved with alien species, but it seems that usually it doesn't go that far that a protocol or order would be violated.
+Regarding Harry's misconduct, it has never been hinted at, let alone discussed in Star Trek before that sexual relationships with aliens have to be approved of in advance, by the captain and/or the chief medical officer.
+Starfleet officers frequently get involved with alien species, and it never appears like they violate a protocol.
 Have Kirk or Riker ever been sentenced for unauthorized relationships?
-It almost seems like the ban on sex with aliens was especially made up for the lowly ensign Harry Kim.
+The ban on sex with aliens was especially made up for this one episode and for the lowly ensign Harry Kim.
+What's more, if there were a commonly known rule "no sex with aliens", why would Janeway even have to issue the explicit order not to have any personal interaction with the Varro?
+It would have been so much more credible if Harry had only violated Janeway's direct order, without there being a general ban on sex with aliens.

 Annotations